 - Injuries may occur as the result of inhaling or swallowing the polystyrene beads used to fill bean bags.

-- Small children who unzip and crawl inside bean bag covers may experience airway blockage and suffocate.
+- Small children who unzip and crawl inside bean bag covers might experience airway blockage and suffocate.

 ACCC Mandatory Safety Standard Revisions